sizovs/unsuck-java/README.md

 And it doesn't matter whether you test first or test-last.
 What matters is good design paired with good tests.
 How you get there is up to you.

+## Where is Dockerfile?

+Java 23 is a portable and reasonable common denominator for onboarding.
+You can easily switch between JDK versions with [SDKMAN](https://sdkman.io/).
+Then Open IDE -> Import -> Run 🎉.

+I intentionally didn’t add or mention Docker (or any extras besides JVM).
+TLDR:

+Simplicity, that everybody is pursuing in tech, comes via reduction, not addition.
+We should be fighting against adding extra things, but devs are quick to reject apparently bad things, yet “good” things tend to creep into setup, architecture, design, code, too easily.
+And then “good things” and all “extras” add up over time, making the whole thing more complex.
+As the saying goes – devs know the benefits of everything and the cost of nothing.

+So, I love to keep the setup Docker-free with fewer abstractions and moving parts.
+These days, devs often jump on the Docker bandwagon too early.
+Docker helps when setup is non-trivial or we have too many things to spin up (thanks to microservices craze).
+But, in this case, introducing Docker is like putting lipstick on a pig.
+Perhaps we should be cutting down the complexity, instead of containerizing it.
+In fact, staying Docker-free imposes a powerful architectural constraint, pushing us to harness the power of the JVM, which is already portable across machines, while keeping things simple, lightweight, and with fewer dependencies.

+This isn't a rebellion against Docker.
+It's a rebellion against using Docker without a good reason.